yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 ### [HealthCheck](https://github.com/Schlagonia/tokenized-strategy-periphery/tree/master/src/HealthCheck)

-In order to prevent automated reports from reporting losses/excessive profits that may not be accurate, a strategist can inherit and implement the [HealthCheck](https://github.com/yearn/tokenized-strategy-periphery/blob/master/src/HealthCheck/HealthCheck.sol) contract.
-Using this can ensure that a keeper will not call a report that may incorrectly realize incorrect losses or excessive gains.
+In order to prevent automated reports from reporting losses/excessive profits that may not be accurate, a strategist can inherit and implement the [HealthCheck](https://github.com/yearn/tokenized-strategy-periphery/blob/master/src/HealthCheck/BaseHealthCheck.sol) contract.
+This can ensure that a keeper will not call a report that may incorrectly realize incorrect losses or excessive gains.
 It can cause the report to revert if the gain/loss is outside of the desired bounds and will require manual intervention to ensure the strategy is reporting correctly.

 NOTE: It is recommended to implement some checks in `_harvestAndReport` for leveraged or manipulatable strategies that could report incorrect losses due to unforeseen circumstances.

 ### [Report Triggers](https://github.com/yearn/tokenized-strategy-periphery/tree/master/src/ReportTrigger)

-The expected behavior is that strategies report profits/losses on a set schedule based on their specific `profitMaxUnlockTime` that management can customize.
+The expected behavior is that strategies report profits/losses on a schedule based on their specific `profitMaxUnlockTime` that management can customize.
 If a custom trigger cycle is desired or extra checks should be added a strategist can create their own [customReportTrigger](https://github.com/yearn/tokenized-strategy-periphery/blob/master/src/ReportTrigger/CustomStrategyTriggerBase.sol) that can be added to the default contract for a specific strategy.

-*More information on this can be found below in the "Reporting" section.
+*More information can be found below in the "Reporting" section.

 ## Testing

-Due to the nature of the BaseTokenizedStrategy utilizing an external contract for the majority of its logic, the default interface for any strategy will not allow proper testing of all functions.
+Due to the nature of the BaseTokenizedStrategy utilizing an external contract for most of its logic, the default interface for any strategy will not allow proper testing of all functions.
 Testing of your Strategy should utilize the pre-built [IStrategyInterface](https://github.com/yearn/tokenized-strategy-foundry-mix/blob/master/src/interfaces/IStrategyInterface.sol) to cast any deployed strategy through for testing, as seen in the testing setups in each mix.
-You can add any external functions that you add for your specific strategy to this interface to be able to test all functions with one variable.
+You can add any external functions you add for your specific strategy to this interface to test all functions with one variable.

 Foundry Example: